-Malaysia is a member of the Financial Action Task Force ("FATF").
-The Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 ("AMLA") is the statute that imposes obligations on prevention of money-laundering and terrorism financing based on the FATF's 40 recommendations.
+The Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 ("AMLA") is the statute that imposes obligations on prevention of money-laundering and terrorism financing.
 BNM is the competent authority under the AMLA.

-Entities conducting any activity listed in the First Schedule to the AMLA, including amongst others issuer of e-money, are designated as reporting institutions which have specific obligations set out in Part IV of the AMLA to, among others, conduct customer due diligence, maintain records thereof, appoint a compliance officer, conduct audit on its compliance with the AMLA and guidelines issued by BNM and submit suspicious transaction reports to BNM.
-The threshold for reporting institutions is also applicable to customers and person conducting single or multiple cash transactions within the same account on the same day for an amount equivalent to RM25,000 (US\$5,682) and above.
-Such reports must be filed within the time prescribed by BNM and are in addition to the obligation to file a suspicious transaction report where applicable.
+Issuers of e-money and moneylenders are designated as reporting institutions with specific obligations under the AMLA to, among others, conduct customer due diligence, maintain records thereof, appoint a compliance officer, conduct audit on its compliance with the AMLA and guidelines issued by BNM, submit suspicious transaction reports, and submit cash threshold reports to BNM.
+The requirement on cash threshold reports for certain reporting institutions is applicable to customers and persons conducting single or multiple cash transactions within the same account on the same day for an amount equivalent to RM25,000 (US\$5,593) and above.